Sedum adolphi

-Sedum adolphi, the coppertone stonecrop, is a species of succulent plant in the family Crassulaceae.
+Sedum adolphi (often erroneously spelled Sedum adolphii), the coppertone stonecrop or golden Sedum, is a species of succulent plant in the family Crassulaceae.
 It is native to Mexico, where it grows in rocky terrain and on cliff faces.
 It has also become naturalized in Sicily and the Canary Islands.
 It is known for its bright orange-copper leaves and white flowers that bloom in the spring.